Practical information

 After-School Care

-Partou also offers after-school care in our school building for children from four to twelve years old.
-There are also other various after-school care organisations that provide after school pick-up for our students.
+There are various after-school care organisations that provide after school pick-up for our students.

 After-school activities